 A full blood count consists of haemoglobin, total white cell and differential counts, platelets and full red cell indices.
 All of these values are provided using a single EDTA sample.
 Please note that if venepuncture is difficult and mixing with anticoagulant delayed, micro-clot formation may cause a falsely low platelet count.
+If the full blood count results are abnormal or there is a specific indication on the request form, a blood film will be stained and examined microscopically.

 This is the standard haematological inflammatory marker, performed in the laboratory, although CRP is the preferred test (Biochemistry request).
 The ESR may be performed on the same EDTA sample sent for FBC if sufficient.